-Mike Mimoso and Chris Brook discuss the news of the week, including the latest Linux bug, Sony closing backdoors in cameras, and Google's new open source fuzzer.
+Mike Mimoso and Chris Brook recap RSA and discuss the news of the week including the impact of Cloudflare's "Cloudbleed" bug, Google breaking SHA-1, and more.

 Cloudflare has fixed an issue where its customer traffic was leaking memory that included sensitive information including authentication cookies, POST data and more.

 By making the Vulnerability Equities Process law, advocates of the idea argue there would be more reliability, transparency and accountability in the process of government vulnerability disclosure.

 Researchers unveiled the first-ever practical collision attack the cryptographic hash function SHA-1.